shengwen-tw/x86_asm_practice/readme.md

 #System programming pratice

-This is my owm pratice about system programming in school
+This is my own pratice about system programming in school